chrisgrounds/randomNameGenerator-lambda/README.md

 zip -r twitterbot-lambda.zip .
 ```

-Then upload the twitterbot-lambda directory to your AWS lambda.
+Then upload the twitterbot-lambda zip to your AWS lambda.